-The Board is responsible for ensuring that workforce policies and practices are in line with the Company's purpose and values and support its culture.
-The Management Engagement & Remuneration and Nominations Committees advise the Board in respect of policies on remuneration-related matters.
+The Board seeks to ensure that workforce policies and practices are in line with the Company's purpose and values and support its culture.
+The Management Engagement & Remuneration and Nominations Committees advises the Board in respect of policies on remuneration-related matters.

-Since the subsidiary company has only eleven employees, including its two executive directors, the Board considers that the directors of AFML are best-placed to engage with the workforce.
+Since the subsidiary company has only 11 employees, including its two executive directors, the Board considers that the directors of AFML are best-placed to engage with the workforce.
 In accordance with the Company's whistleblowing policy, members of staff who wish to discuss any matter with someone other than the subsidiary directors are able to contact the Audit Committee Chairman or, in her absence, another member of the Audit Committee.